The Living Message of the Lotus Sutra

 • In true Buddhism, there is no discrimination between men and women, young and old.
 All can attain Buddhahood if they have the noble intention of doing so. (chapter 6, 8, 9, 10).

-• Further, intention and not form nor background is what matters. (chapter 12’s story of the Dragon Princess)
+• Also intention, not form or background, is what matters. (chapter 12’s story of the Dragon Princess)

-• The Buddhist lifestyle is one of peace, good intentions and wholesome restraint.
+• The Buddhist lifestyle is one of peace, goodwill, and wholesome restraint.
 A person should refrain from criticizing other people’s beliefs, nor withhold teachings either when asked. (chapter 14)

 • Anyone who upholds these truths can be a “Bodhisattva of the Earth”, a guardian of the Buddhist teachings. (chapter 15).